 9. Amazon – Amazon Connect

 Without a doubt, if there’s one thing that Amazon is known for, it’s the incredibly simple and frictionless customer experience the provide.
 Recognizing that they have such an incredible system, Amazon went ahead and launched their own Contact Center offering known as Amazon Connect.
-Billed as a “pay-as-you-go” solution, Amazon Connect offers some really impressive features at a unique pricing structure.
+This solution offers some really impressive features.
+Additionally, Amazon Connect pricing is somewhat unique, billed as a “pay-as-you-go” solution.
 But beyond just the pricing, the real beauty lies in the simplicity behind the entire solution.

 Amazon essentially built their own in-house contact center app, and decided to package it and bring it to market.
 Users gain the ability to customize their entire contact center with a simple drag and drop interface, pricing makes it accessible for even the smallest teams, and backed by the Amazon name you know support will be golden.